Lesser yellow-headed vulture: Ecology and behavior

 The lesser yellow-headed vulture flies solitarily, with wings held in a dihedral position.
 It glides at a low altitude over wetlands while locating food, and perches on fence posts or on other low perches.
 When flying, it travels alone and is rarely found in groups.
 The flight of the lesser yellow-headed is an example of static soaring flight, which uses thermals to maintain altitude without the need to flap its wings.
 This vulture rarely soars high in the air, preferring low altitudes.
 This bird is believed to be somewhat migratory in response to the changes in water level where it lives.
-The lesser yellow-headed vulture, like other New World vultures, has the unusual habit of urohidrosis, in which it urinates or defecates on its legs to cool them by evaporation.